Don't get scammed

 Report a scam

-If you get a suspicious text message or email from any other organisation and you think it’s a scam, you can look up the organisation’s 'report phishing' email address on their website and report it.
+If you get a suspicious text message or email and you think it’s a scam, you can look up the organisation’s phishing email address on their website and report it.

 Was this page helpful?